-Reporting of a child in need of protection Section 13 A states "(1) Any person may inform the chief executive if the person reasonably suspects- (a) a child may be in need of protection; or (b) an unborn child may be in need of protection after he or she is born.
+Reporting of a child in need of protection Section 13 A states "(1) Any person may inform the chief executive if the person reasonably suspects- a child may be in need of protection; or an unborn child may be in need of protection after he or she is born.
 (2) The information given may include anything the person considers relevant to the person's suspicion."
-Forming a reasonable suspicion of significant harm Section 13C of the Child Protection Act 1999 offers some guidance around forming a reasonable suspicion that a student has suffered, is suffering or is at unacceptable risk of suffering significant harm: (2) (a) whether there are detrimental effects on the child's body or the child's psychological or emotional state- (i) that are evident to the person; or (ii) that the person considers are likely to become evident in the future; and (b) in relation to any detrimental effects mentioned in paragraph (a)- (i) their nature and severity; and (ii) the likelihood that they will continue; and (c) the child's age.
-(3) The person's consideration may be informed by an observation of the child, other knowledge Reportable Suspicions about the child or any other relevant knowledge, training or experience that the person may have.
-Section 13E of the Child Protection Act 1999 includes the mandatory reporting requirement for teachers to report a reasonable suspicion to the Department of Child Safety, Youth and Women, that a child has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse where there may not be a parent willing and able to protect the child from the harm (a "reportable suspicion").
+Forming a reasonable suspicion of significant harm Section 13C of the Child Protection Act 1999 offers some guidance around forming a reasonable suspicion that a student has suffered, is suffering or is at unacceptable risk of suffering significant harm: (2) (a) whether there are detrimental effects on the child's body or the child's psychological or emotional state- that are evident to the person; or that the person considers are likely to become evident in the future; and (b) in relation to any detrimental effects mentioned in paragraph (a)- their nature and severity; and the likelihood that they will continue; and (c) the child's age.
+(3) The person's consideration may be informed by an observation of the child, other knowledge about the child or any other relevant knowledge, training or experience that the person may have.
+Reportable Suspicions Section 13E of the Child Protection Act 1999 includes the mandatory reporting requirement for teachers to report a reasonable suspicion to the Department responsible for Child Safety, that a child has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse where there may not be a parent willing and able to protect the child from the harm (a "reportable suspicion").
 Section 13G(5) states that a person does not commit an offence under the Child Protection Act 1999 or any other act for failing to make a mandatory report under section 13E.
-Conferral with colleagues 13H of the Child Protection Act 1999 - Conferrals with colleague and related information sharing, states that: (1) A relevant person may give information to a colleague, and a colleague may give information to a relevant person, for any of the following purposes- (a) for the relevant person to form a suspicion about whether a child has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse; (b) in the case of a relevant person under section 13E-for the relevant person to form a suspicion about whether a child has a parent able and willing to protect the child from harm mentioned in paragraph (a); (c) for the relevant person or colleague to take appropriate action to deal with suspected harm or risk of harm to a child.
-Interviews with Children at School Section 17 of the Child Protection Act 1999 provides Department of Child Safety, Youth and Women and Queensland Police Service officers with the legislative authority to have contact with a child at a school prior to the parents being told of the contact with the child and the reasons for the contact, as part of an investigation and assessment.
+Conferral with colleagues 13H of the Child Protection Act 1999 - Conferrals with colleague and related information sharing, states that: A relevant person may give information to a colleague, and a colleague may give information to a relevant person, for any of the following purposes- for the relevant person to form a suspicion about whether a child has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse; in the case of a relevant person under section 13E-for the relevant person to form a suspicion about whether a child has a parent able and willing to protect the child from harm mentioned in paragraph (a); for the relevant person to give a report under section 13G or keep a record about giving a report; for the relevant person or colleague to take appropriate action to deal with suspected harm or risk of harm to a child.
+Interviews with Children at School Section 17 of the Child Protection Act 1999 provides Department responsible for Child Safety and Queensland Police Service officers with the legislative authority to have contact with a child at a school prior to the parents being told of the contact with the child and the reasons for the contact, as part of an investigation and assessment.